By: Michelle Zorzella

 It should be clear that agnosticism understood this way does not entail atheism of even a negative sort, although it is compatible with it… Huxley’s agnosticism would entail negative atheism only if the existence or nonexistence of God was incapable of proof and it was assumed that one should not believe or disbelieve something unless it was capable of proof or disproof.
 4

-It is worthwhile to consider some criticisms of mainstream agnostic atheism.
+It is worthwhile to consider some criticisms of agnostic atheism.
 Does an agnostic atheist lack belief towards the nonexistence of gods?
-Without variance, if the agnostic atheist is consistent they should also concede that the reason they do not assert gods do not exist is due to a lack of evidence.
-Surely, it would not be appropriate to draw any conclusion in the absence of evidence other than to withhold judgment.
-Why then, not hold agnosticism strictly?
+Without variance, if one is consistent they should also concede the reason they are unwilling to assert gods do not exist is due to a lack of evidence or certainty.
+Surely it would not be appropriate to draw any conclusion in the absence of knowing, other than to withhold judgment.
+Why then not hold agnosticism strictly?
 And if instead the agnostic atheist is certain there are no good reasons to believe gods exist and no evidence they do, why not hold atheism strictly?

 Arguably the most significant problem arises in attempting to redefine atheism broadly.
 They argue that atheism is not disbelief or denial, but lack of belief in gods.
 For argument sake suppose—as such atheists have—that disbelief is not the same as lack of belief in that it neither asserts belief or disbelief.
 Does not an agnostic also qualify as one who lacks belief in the existence of gods?
 Why not then hold agnosticism strictly?
 Such a definition not only trivializes atheism, but has become so broad that it fails to be meaningful.
 Even more, it fails to properly differentiate atheism from agnosticism.
 New Atheist and neuroscientist Sam Harris once remarked, “‘atheist’ is a term that we do not need, in the same way that we don’t need a word for someone who rejects astrology… atheism, I would argue, is not a thing.
 It is not a philosophy, just as ‘non-racism’ is not one.”
 8 He adds that “atheism is not a worldview” and that “we should not call ourselves ‘atheists.'”
 Harris’ suspicion is warranted considering atheism as lack of belief.
 Perhaps a more useful definition should be offered in its place.